-The Weight of Night is Christine Carbo’s latest novel in an award-winning series which “paints a moving picture of complex, flawed people fighting to make their way in a wilderness where little is black or white” (Publishers Weekly).
-It is a gripping tribute to the power of redemption, set against one of America’s most majestic and unforgiving landscapes.
+A Sharp Solitude is Christine Carbo’s latest novel in an award-winning series which “paints a moving picture of complex, flawed people fighting to make their way in a wilderness where little is black or white” (Publishers Weekly).

 Order Your Copy, E-Book or Audio Book

 “Stunning descriptions….
 More… please.”
 The New York Times

 “Engrossing….
 An intricate plot complements compelling characters.” – Publishers Weekly